contentful/the-example-app-e2e-tests/README.md

 ## The Example App end-to-end tests

-These e2e tests are used to ensure that all implementations of `The Example App` share the same functionality.
-You may use this repository as reference how to implement end-to-end tests via [cypress](https://www.cypress.io/) but it is not needed at all to get `The Example App` running on your machine nor to write a project using Contentful.
+These e2e tests are used to ensure that all web-based implementations of `The Example App` share the same functionality.
+You may use this repository as a reference for implementing end-to-end tests with [cypress](https://www.cypress.io/).
+It is not necessary to use this repository to get `The Example App` running on your machine.

 ## What is Contentful?

 [Contentful](https://www.contentful.com) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
 Unlike a CMS, Contentful was built to integrate with the modern software stack.
 It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

-## How to set it up for my SDK language?
+## Setup

 ### Circle-CI configuration file